-It is important to distinguish metabolic pathways from metabolic states and the corresponding metabolic rates; for example: ET-pathways (Fig. 7), ET-state (Fig. 6), and ET-capacity, E, respectively (Table 1).
+As an improvement of previous terminologies, we distinguish metabolic pathways from metabolic states and the corresponding metabolic rates; for example: ET-pathways (Fig. 7), ET-state (Fig. 6), and ET-capacity, E, respectively (Table 1).
 The protonmotive force is high in the OXPHOS-state when it drives phosphorylation, maximum in the LEAK-state of coupled mitochondria, driven by LEAK-respiration at a minimum back flux of cations to the matrix side, and very low in the ET-state when uncouplers short-circuit the proton cycle (Table 1).